-Okay, okay, you got us.
+Okay, okay, you got us!
 Yes, we know that Taos is not in Colorado but WE had to add it to our Colorado road trip itinerary.
 It’s so close for us not to include it!
 It’s a perfect stop on any Colorado to New Mexico road trip.

-Located about 2 hours south from Great Sand Dunes National Park, you’ll find the New Mexico high desert town of Taos.
+Located about 2 hours south of Great Sand Dunes National Park, you’ll find the New Mexico high desert town of Taos.
 Perfect for art lovers, history buffs and of course, outdoor adventurers.
 Taos is a perfect place to spend a few days.

-Spend time hiking or mountain biking in the Taos Ski Valley, book a white water rafting trip on the Rio Grande River or spend the afternoon shopping at the art museums in town before heading out for dinner around the Taos Plaza.
+Spend time hiking or mountain biking in the Taos Ski Valley, book a white water rafting trip on the Rio Grande River, or spend the afternoon shopping at the art museums in town before heading out for dinner around the Taos Plaza.

 Whether you’re out exploring or sitting back and enjoying the view of the Sangre de Cristo Mountains, we guarantee you’ll fall in love with Taos.